aglabx/GenomNomNom/README.md

 ---

-## 🚀 Features (so far)
+## 🚀 Features (current mock version)

-- Parses a genome in FASTA format
+- ✅ Parses a genome in FASTA format (file validation)
-- Parses gene annotations (GFF or compatible formats)
+- ✅ Parses gene annotations (GFF format validation)
-- Counts:
+- ✅ Mock codon counting functionality:
-  - Start codons
+  - Start codons (ATG, GTG, TTG) with percentages
-  - Stop codons
+  - Stop codons (TAA, TAG, TGA) with percentages
-  - Open reading frames (ORFs)
-- Outputs basic statistics per genome
+- ✅ Mock ORF statistics (length distribution)
+- ✅ Beautiful console output with emojis
+- ✅ CSV export functionality
+- ✅ Command-line interface with help
+- ✅ Test data and automated testing

+**Note:** This is currently a mock implementation that demonstrates the expected interface and output format.
+The actual genome parsing and analysis will be implemented in future versions.

 ---